cryptaz/miner-metrics/README.md

 * Open http://192.168.99.100 and login via admin:admin
 * Open Data Sources
 * Add new data source with name ```influx```, type ```InfluxDB```, url ```http://127.0.0.1:8086```, database ```minermetrics```, user ```root```, password ```root```
-* When application is finally initialized and started, the basic dashboard template (JSON) will be accessible on the http://192.168.99.100:8070.
-This template will regenerate when claymore restarts.
-You can watch startup process at http://192.168.99.100:8070/startup_log.html.
-For pretty print you can open raw HTML (ctrl + U) or download the page.
+* Go to http://192.168.99.100:8080 and wait until all services is initialized.
+Then generate dashboards for your claymores.
+You also can watch startup process and logs on the http://192.168.99.100:8080/startup_log.htmlFor pretty print you can open raw HTML (ctrl + U) or download the page.
-* In dashboards, click import and paste that JSON into textarea, choose datasource - influx db and apply
+* In dashboards, click import and paste that JSON into textarea, enter name, choose datasource influx and apply
 * Congratulations!
 You set up the metrics.
 Don't forget to choose time range.

 # Usage

 * To open metrics, simply open http://192.168.99.100
-* To generate new dashboard(for example, if you added new card), simply open http://192.168.99.100:8070
+* To generate new dashboard(for example, if you added new card), simply open http://192.168.99.100:8080
-* To watch startup log open http://192.168.99.100:8070/startup_log.html (when docker container starts)
-* To watch daemon log open http://192.168.99.100:8070/daemon_log.html (main service, which ticks data into database)

 * To start container: